-A common question for crypto investors and traders in whether they can account for different parcels of crypto under the first-in first-out (FIFO) of last-in last-out (LIFO) methods – or if they can choose.
+A common question for crypto investors and traders in whether they can account for different parcels of crypto under the first-in first-out (FIFO) of last-in first-out (LIFO) methods – or if they can choose.
 Each can give wildly different tax outcomes and using the wrong method can expose you to risk.
 This article will walk through the current ATO guidance on this.

 The ATO position on disposals of identical assets (shares, units, perhaps also crypto) is relatively clear.

 In Taxation Determination TD 33, the primary position is that where a disposal of shares occurs and you can distinguish which parcel is which such as share certificate numbers, different classes and others, the cost base and date of purchase for CGT purposes are known.
 However, where the position is not known, TD 33 allows for a taxpayer to decide themselves which parcel of shares are being disposed of.
 The ATO accepts the FIFO basis as a reasonable method, though there is no restriction on reasonable methods – LIFO is also acceptable, as is highest-in first-out (HIFO).